ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 ## Where my blog is going from here

 I plan on writing short posts anytime that I make a little side project.
 I also plan on posting a few longer, more in-depth articles about some new technology.
-If that interests you, please make use of [the RSS feed](/blog/api/rss.xml), the email signup in the sidebar, or following me [on Twitter](https://twitter.com/ZachSaucier) or [Bluesky](https://bsky.app/profile/zachsaucier.bsky.social)!
+If that interests you, please make use of [the RSS feed](/blog/api/rss.xml), the email signup in the sidebar, or following me [on Twitter](https://twitter.com/ZachSaucier)!